Baubre Murray, FCA

 Helen van Orton

 Based in Auckland, Helen has 15+ years executive leadership experience with a focus on customer operations, customer experience, digital transformation and marketing, gained while working for brands such Vodafone, Air New Zealand, Lotto and Westpac.
-Helen is a current board director of the Co-operative Bank and of Zeal (Not for profit youth organisation).
+Helen is a current board director of the Co-operative Bank, Centrix Group Ltd and Zeal (Not for profit youth organisation).

 Amanda has extensive experience in the technology sector including more than 15 years in executive leadership roles.
 She has expertise in finance, transformation, strategy, and has a proven track record as a change agent in high growth companies.
 She is a current board director of Straker Translations.